Book unique cabins, vacation rentals, and more on Airbnb

 Logan is a peaceful, unassuming city of 7,000 on the banks of Ohio’s Hocking River, about 50 miles southeast of Columbus.
 It’s the chief city of the Hocking Hills region (and, in fact, the only city in the county).
 It presides over an area of hardwood forests, rolling hills, and several forested parks.
 The town was established in 1816, and downtown reflects a late-19th-century commercial prosperity, with a mix of two- and three-story brick buildings of varied architectural styles; just beyond are leafy residential neighborhoods with an assortment of stately white clapboard homes.
 Among the city’s claims to fame: It’s home to the last manufacturer of washboards in the country, and you can snap a selfie in front of the world’s largest washboard, attached to the wall of the factory building.

 The sultry months of summer are the most popular time to visit Logan and the surrounding area.
 In June, July, and August, temperatures can often hover in the 80s Fahrenheit during the day, cooling into the 60s many evenings.
 The clement weather coincides with festival season, which includes the annual Washboard Fest on Father’s Day weekend, celebrating the nation’s last washboard manufacturer with food, fun events, and a surfeit of clackety music.
 In the fall, cool, pleasant weather prevails, and Logan tends to be quieter — although notably less quiet on the first weekend in October, when the annual festival of marching bands is held at Logan High School.
-Come winter, expect occasional snowfall and chilly days, with temperatures often hovering around the freezing mark.
+If you book one of the area’s vacation rentals for winter, expect occasional snowfall and chilly days, with temperatures often hovering around the freezing mark.